How to Use the SAT Bluebook App: Guide to Mock Tests and Device Setup

 • Successfully passed the Readiness Check

-College Board does not guarantee access to charging stations during the SAT.
-Your device must last through:
+Important Battery Warning: College Board does not guarantee access to charging stations during the SAT.
+Your device must last through approximately 2 hours and 14 minutes of exam time, scheduled breaks, and check-in and potential delays.

 What to Bring on Test Day